monacocoin-net/monacoCoin-Core/README.md

 On MacOs : /Users/sebastien/Library/Application\ Support/monacoCoinCore/

-If you have doubts back up the whole directory!
+If you have doubts, back up the whole directory!
 ----------------------

 1. Close your apps

-2. Download last version of Monoeci(cli ou wallet is same) https://github.com/monacocoin-net/monoeci-core/releases
+2. Download the last version of Monoeci (cli ou wallet is the same) https://github.com/monacocoin-net/monoeci-core/releases

 3. Open Wallet or monoecid , wait 1 minute and close